Chorionic villus sampling

 The transcervical procedure is performed by inserting a thin plastic tube through the vagina and cervix to reach the placenta.
-The provider uses ultrasound images to help guide the tube into the best area and then removes a small sample of chorionic villus tissue.
+Your health care provider uses ultrasound images to help guide the tube into the best area for sampling, and then removes a small sample of chorionic villus (placental) tissue.

 The transabdominal procedure is performed by inserting a needle through the abdomen and uterus and into the placenta.
 Ultrasound is used to help guide the needle, and a small amount of tissue is drawn into the syringe.

 How to Prepare for the Test

 Your provider will explain the procedure, its risks, and alternative procedures such as amniocentesis.

 You will be asked to sign a consent form before this procedure, and you may be asked to wear a hospital gown.

 The morning of the procedure, you may be asked to drink fluids and refrain from urinating.
 Doing so fills your bladder, which helps your provider see where to best guide the needle.

 Tell your provider if you are allergic to iodine or shellfish, or if you have any other allergies.

 How the Test will Feel

-The ultrasound doesn't hurt.
+The ultrasound does not hurt.
 A clear, water-based gel is applied to your skin to help with the transmission of the sound waves.
-A hand-held probe called a transducer is then moved over the area.
+A hand-held probe called a transducer is then moved over your belly area.
 In addition, your provider may apply pressure on your abdomen to find the position of your uterus.

 The gel will feel cold at first and may irritate your skin if not washed off after the procedure.

 Some women say the vaginal approach feels like a Pap smear with some discomfort and a feeling of pressure.
 There may be a small amount of vaginal bleeding following the procedure.